Or was she called Ellen?

 William Yeo of Heanton Sachville, who died in 1481, married in the middle of the 15th century, some eighty years before the introduction of parish records, and there is no written record of the marriage.

-William’s wife is generally referred to as Ellen Grenville, a name that appears to be based on three of the five sources below.
-But it can be argued that she was called Leva (after her maternal grandmother Leva Gorges), Ellena or Elizabeth.
+William’s wife has generally been referred to as Ellen Grenville, a name that appears to be based on three of the sources below.
+But it is more likely that she was called Lena after her maternal grandmother Lena Gorges; Ellena or Leva might be variations or mis-transcriptions of this name:

-– The record of the inquisition post mortem held for William Yeo in 1481, transcribed by Harry Tapley-Soper: ‘Leva Yeo his wife’ and ‘Leva is yet living’
+– The record of the inquisition post mortem held for William Yeo in 1481, transcribed by Harry Tapley-Soper, refers to ‘Leva Yeo his wife’ and ‘Leva is yet living’

 – She is referred to as ‘Leva Yeo, late the wief of William Yeo’ in an indenture dated 2 October 1482 (‘the 2 of October 22 of King Ed IV’).